Frequently Asked Questions

 Tickets are non-refundable, non-upgradeable and cannot be exchanged.
-Wristbands will be mailed out prior to the festival.
-Leave your wristband on for the duration of the Festival, it is non-transferrable and replacements will not be provided.
+Wristbands will be mailed out prior to the Festival.
+Leave your wristband on for the duration of the Festival, it is non-transferrable.

 Vehicles & Parking

 VIP and GA Parking is for day use.
 The only overnight Festival parking is at campsites.
 Every vehicle entering the Festival property must have a vehicle pass, there are no exceptions to this rule.
 Two motorcycles may park in one car space.
-If you did not purchase your parking pass by the deadline of 6PM Friday, June 16, one three-day GA parking pass can be purchased at the gate for an additional fee.
+If you do not purchase your parking pass by 6PM on June 15, a three-day GA parking pass can be purchased at the gate for an additional $10.
+The attendant and people behind you in line will be most appreciative if you have exact change ready.
 VIP parking passes will not be available for purchase at the Festival gate.
-The attendant and people behind you in line will be most appreciative if you have exact change ready.